-The private view of Woking College’s Summer Exhibition at the Lightbox on Wednesday attracted over 500 visitors including parents, current, past and prospective students, governors of the College and trustees of the Lightbox.
+The private view of Woking College’s Summer Exhibition at the Lightbox on Wednesday attracted over 500 visitors including Parents/Carers, current, past and prospective students, governors of the College and trustees of the Lightbox.
 Art, music and copious cold drinks kept visitors chilled!

 The College’s Summer Lightbox Exhibition attracts the largest number of visitors to a single exhibition staged at the Woking gallery.

 Celebrating its 12th year at The Lightbox, work was exhibited by students from all the Visual Arts categories including Fine Art, CTEC Art and Design, Graphic Design, Product Design, Photography and Textiles.
 The exhibition is the culmination of students work and is open to the public free of charge from Thursday 27th June –Sunday 7th July.